 2013 is a big year for mobile, and not only because global mobile data traffic grew by 70% in 2012, but because 2013 is the year mobile-connected devices will exceed the world’s population, according to Cisco’s recent Global Mobile Data Traffic Forecast Update.
 Yes, that’s right.
 In 2013 there will be more mobile phones in the world than people.
 Can you believe it?

-It was no surprise, then, when Bullhorn’s 2013 North American Staffing and Recruiting Trends Report revealed that 83.9% of staffing professionals said they considered mobile access to their applicant tracking system and recruiting CRM to be important, 53% of respondents saying it was “extremely important.”
+It was no surprise, then, when Bullhorn’s 2013 North American Staffing and Recruiting Trends Report revealed that 83.9% of staffing professionals said they considered mobile access to their recruiting CRM to be important, 53% of respondents saying it was “extremely important.”

 After gathering this feedback from over 1,848 staffing professionals, I decided to explore the benefits of mobile access as perceived by recruiters and salespeople in the staffing industry, and here is what I learned: